naoty/metallic/README.md

 # Metallic

-Metallic is a template for Micro backend API.
+Metallic is a micro template for backend API.

 ## Installation